The Sensitivity Menu allows the user to change the response of the Augmented Keyboard Action. Four tabs are available:

 aftertouch tab

-The aftertouch begins where the pressure dimension is at the maximum.
-Aftertouch is the second part of the vertical key travel, following a clearly detectable pressure point
+The aftertouch begins where the pressure axis motion is at the maximum.
+Aftertouch is the second part of the vertical key travel, following a clearly detectable pressure point.

-The first parameter of this tab suggests quick settings for the aftertouch curve, which adjusts the response of the aftertouch dimension.
+The first parameter of this tab suggests quick presets for the aftertouch sensitivity curve, which can also be finely adjusted by turning Value Encoder 2.

 default sensitivity tab